SchifferLab/ROBUST/README.md

 #### DHFR

-Application of pMD and ROBUST to identify Trimethoprim resistant dihydrofolate reductase.
-Inhibitor data was taken form Queener et al.[1]
+Application of pMD and ROBUST to identify Trimethoprim resistant dihydrofolate reductase variants

-## References

-[1] Queener SF, Cody V, Pace J, Torkelson P, Gangjee A. Trimethoprim resistance of dihydrofolate reductase variants from clinical isolates of Pneumocystis jirovecii.
-Antimicrobial agents and chemotherapy.
-2013 Oct 1;57(10):4990-8.

 ## Contact